SPACE10Editor & Copywriter

 Bridging the imagination gap with the help of augmented reality.

 IKEA Place is an app that lets you place furniture in your own environment using your phone, all thanks to augmented reality.
-SPACE10 launched the app in September 2017; since then, we've added features such as visual search (snap a photo of any object and the app will find you the closest IKEA product) and magic flatpack—an easter egg where you can 'step' into a virtual wardrobe and enter a totally new environment from your phone.
+It has features like visual search (snap a photo of any object and the app will find you the closest IKEA product) and magic flatpack — an easter egg where you can 'step' into a virtual wardrobe and enter a totally new environment from your phone.

-Oh, I also host events and do a bit of public speaking!
-Within the past year, I have spoken at events and institutions such as Forward Festival (Munich), EASD (Valencia), The Future of Work at the Hoxton (Amsterdam) and CANactions Festival (Kiev).
-Catch me in June 2019 at Border Sessions (The Hague) and in July 2019 at Colours of Ostrava (Ostrava).
+During my time at SPACE10, I shared the company's mission and vision as a public speaker.
+I have spoken at events and institutions such as Forward Festival (Munich), EASD (Valencia), The Future of Work at the Hoxton (Amsterdam), CANactions Festival (Kiev), Border Sessions (The Hague) Colours of Ostrava (Ostrava).

 See my talk on SPACE10's investigations into shared living from CANactions Festival below: